ACLU lawsuit details DWI scheme rocking Albuquerque police - Local News 8

 Associated Press

 ALBUQUERQUE, N.M.
 (AP) — A civil rights group is suing the city of Albuquerque, its police department and top officials on behalf of a man who was among those arrested on suspicion of driving while intoxicated and later forced to pay bribes to get the charges dropped.
 The DWI scandal has spurred a federal investigation and an internal inquiry.
 The American Civil Liberties Union of New Mexico filed the lawsuit Monday.
 It alleges that Police Chief Harold Medina knew about an agreement between officers and a local attorney’s office to get DWI cases dismissed in exchange for payment.
-The police department and the city planned to address the allegations in a statement later Wednesday.
+The police department argues that the chief worked closely with federal authorities to uncover the scheme and opened an internal investigation to hold all involved accountable.